ibm-cloud-docs/vpc/lb-overview.md

 To prevent errors, you must establish the required authorization between your load balancer and {{site.data.keyword.secrets-manager_full_notm}}.
 {: important}

 Transport Layer Security (TLS) 1.2 and 1.3 are supported.
 However, TLS 1.3 is used by default unless you specifically configure the client side to utilize 1.2.
+Application load balancers honor all supported TLS 1.3 ciphers sent by the client-side request.

 {: note}

 The following lists the supported ciphers (in order of precedence):